PushpaMH/sdk-mini-code-labs/Local-Node/README.md

         "functionName": "createCar",
         "args":["MyCar", "Mercedes", "S-Class", "blue", "Pushpa"]
       }

     ```
+  - To change car owner
+    ```
+      "queryRequest":{
+        "functionName": "changeCarOwner",
+        "args":["MyCar", "Pushpa", "Vrushabh"]    // where Pushpa was the old owner and Vrushabh is the new owner }
+    ```

+### 5. query Chaincode

+    To  query the ledger.

   - Query a car
     ```
-        "invokeRequest":{
+        "queryRequest":{
         "functionName": "queryCar",
         "args":["MyCar"]
       }
      ```
   - To get all cars
     ```
-    "invokeRequest":{
+    "queryRequest":{
       "functionName": "queryAllCars",
       "args":[]
     }
-     ```
-  - To change car owner
-    ```
-      "invokeRequest":{
-        "functionName": "queryAllCars",
-        "args":["MyCar", "Pushpa", "Vrushabh"]    // where Pushpa was the old owner and Vrushabh is the new owner }
      ```
 ## Summary

 In this tutorial you learnt how to setup a hyperledger fabric network and use Java SDK APIs to interact it.